danjulio/gCore/Documentation/readme.md

 The Power Button Short Press Time register controls the period of time the button must be pressed to detect a press to either turn power on or be noted by the Power Button Short Press detected bit in the Status register when power is already on (for example to initiate a soft power off).
 It is set in units of 10 mSec intervals with legal values 2-255 representing 20 mSec to 2.55 seconds.
 Upon power-on (battery attachment) the EFM8 sets this register to 100 (for a detection period of 1 second).

 ##### NV Control Register
-The NV Control register is used to trigger a save of the first 1024 bytes of NVRAM to EFM8 flash storage to allow this data to persist over EFM8 power cycles (battery removal) or to read the EFM8 flash storage values into NVRAM.
+The NV Control register is used to trigger a save of the first 1024 bytes of NVRAM to EFM8 flash storage to allow this data to persist over EFM8 power cycles (battery removal), or to read the EFM8 flash storage values into the first 1024 bytes of NVRAM (the remaining 3072 bytes are unaffected).

 Writing 0x57 ('W') to the register triggers a write of NVRAM to flash.
+Wait at least 36 mSec after triggering the write before accessing the EFM8 as it will not respond to I2C cycles while it is erasing the flash memory in preparation to write to it.

 Writing 0x52 ('R') to the register triggers a read of flash into NVRAM.

-Writing NVRAM to flash takes several tens of milliseconds.
-The register may be polled to determine when the write (or read) is complete.
-It will return the value 1 while the operation is in progress and the value of 0 when the operation is complete.
+Writing NVRAM to flash takes up to approximately 128 milliseconds.
+The register may be polled (after waiting an initial 36 mSec) to determine when the write is complete.
+It will return the value 1 while the write is in progress and the value of 0 when the write is complete.
+However it is possible for the I2C read cycle to fail if part of it occurs just as a write is occuring internal to the EFM8.
+For this reason code must either deal with a failed read or just want 36 + 128 = 164 mSec before accessing the EFM8.

 ##### Time Register
 The Time register contains a value that is incremented every second.
 It is designed to work with an epoch time system (starting Jan 1, 1970).
 It is an unsigned 32-bit value and, if used with the epoch time system, will roll over in the year 2106.